 Jasmine is now employed as the Academic Secretary in NKU's English Department because she decided she loves it here so much that she doesn't want to leave.
 Currently she is also working toward a second BA, in Visual Communication Design, because she figures going to art school in your mid-30s seems like as good an idea as any, and at the very least she gets to impress her kids with her art projects.

 Jasmine is mother to two human children (a future entomologist and a future child therapist, respectively), three cats, two guinea pigs, and one tortoise.
 She has had a passion for the written word since childhood, when she was always lost in a book or writing one of her own.
 Now, she spends her free time making art, lackadaisically learning new languages, thrifting for kitschy decor, traveling, or planning her next travels.
-Her publications include work in Literary Mama and forthcoming in Sledgehammer Lit and Selcouth Station.
-She was also the editor of the Spring Grove Village Newsletter, in her respective Cincinnati neighborhood.
+Her publications include work in Literary Mama and forthcoming in Hearth & Coffin, Sledgehammer Lit, and Selcouth Station.
+She is a reader for Cutbank Literary Magazine which is based out of U. of Montana and is also the editor of the Spring Grove Village Newsletter, in her respective Cincinnati neighborhood.
 She plans to one day get an MFA and/or Phd, but hasn't decided in what area yet.
 Once her kids are grown and flown from the nest, Jasmine hopes to move abroad to teach English, and/or possibly join the Peace Corps.

 Advice Jasmine would like to share with current students is: “One of the best things you can do in grad school, beyond the work, is to make lasting connections with your instructors and the other students in the program.
 These are your colleagues now and building bridges with each other can lead to great things in the future.
 I made some great friends in my grad years and we continue to support each other in our careers and beyond.
 It's so important to have people in your life who have developed opinions about James Joyce's ego, know what CNF stands for, and feel just as passionate about the oxford comma as you do.”